ricardojoserf/covert-control/README.md

 python3 covert-youtube.py
 ```

-The listener will check the Youtube channel every 300 seconds by default (can be updated in *config.py*).
+The listener will check the Youtube channel every 300 seconds by default (this can be updated in *config.py*).
 First the video is uploaded:

 ![img5](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/covert-control/image5.png)

-After finding there is [a new video in the channel](https://www.youtube.com/watch?v=ZPQ4drX35bU), it is downloaded, processed and the commands are executed:
+After finding there is [a new video in the channel](https://www.youtube.com/watch?v=4hk2g41HyWI), it is downloaded, processed and the commands are executed:

 ![img6](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/covert-control/image6.png)

 ### Configuration in config.py

-- **youtube_channel_id**: Get your Youtube channel ID from [here](https://www.youtube.com/account_advanced).
+- **youtube_channel_id**: Youtube channel ID of the channel to monitor.
+You can get it from [here](https://www.youtube.com/account_advanced).

-- **youtube_api_key**: Get the API key creating an application and generating the key from [here](https://console.cloud.google.com/apis/credentials).
+- **youtube_api_key**: Get an API key creating an application and generating the key in [here](https://console.cloud.google.com/apis/credentials).

 --------------------------------------------------------------------------------------